 United Way and partner agencies regularly track the impact and progress we are making together in the region.
 Results are covered in annual reports, promotional and educational documentation, and online.

-A broad selection of the latest results under each of United Way’s three focus areas (Break the Cycle, Lift People Out, Provide a Safety Net) can be found on our website.
+A broad selection of the latest results under both of United Way’s two focus areas (Strengthening Mental Health and Connections, Creating Equitable Opportunities for Education and Financial Security) can be found on our website.
 Please visit How we Help or read the latest Investment Report.

 Approximately 5,000 volunteers in the Alberta Capital Region help United Way carry out its community programs and projects.
 During the campaign season from September to December, approximately 25 temporary employees and company Sponsored Campaign Representatives assist with our fundraising work.
 This helps United Way leverage resources and decrease overhead costs.

-We also bring together community partners throughout the region to share strategies, eliminate duplicate work, and increase cost efficiency by working in collaboration.
+We also bring together community partners throughout the region to share strategies and increase cost efficiency by working in collaboration.

 Additionally, United Way events are sponsored by corporations who generously offer to cover event costs.